PCfVW/Brutal-Classical-Planner/Readme (BCP (dev 14.3)).txt

 https://www.crcpress.com/product/isbn/9781482254792

-This archive contains a PDF version of the chapter and all the files of a Visual Studio C++ 2017 ((c) 2017 Microsoft Corporation) project.
+There is the PDF version of the chapter and all the files of a Visual Studio C++ 2017 ((c) 2017 Microsoft Corporation) project.

 This project implements a forward-chaining state-space planner which gets planning problems written in a